Refinable modeling for unbinned SMEFT analyses: Top quark pair production in the 2l channel

 We simulate the effects from the real and imaginary part of the Wilson coefficient $C_{tG}$, and the four-fermion operators $C_{Qq}^{(1,8)}$, $C_{Qq}^{(3,8)}$, and $C_{qt}^{(8)}$.
 Our five POIs are, therefore, the Wilson coefficients \texttt{ctGRe}, \texttt{ctGIm}, \texttt{cQj18}, \texttt{cQj38}, and \texttt{ctj8} in the conventions of Ref.~\cite{Brivio:2020onw}, multiplying the operators

 where the left and right-chiral lower-case quark fields $q$ and $u$ belong to the first and second generation.
 The third-generation left-chiral quark doublet is denoted by $Q$.
 A non-zero value of $C_{tG}$ provides CP-even and CP-odd modifications to the top-gluon interaction.
 The four fermion operators add contact interactions of the first and second with the third-generation quark currents.
-For obtaining the SMEFT predictions, we use the reweighting technique discussed in Sec.~\ref{sec:synthetic-SMEFT} and Ref.~\cite{Schoefbeck:2895759}.
+For obtaining the SMEFT predictions, we use the reweighting technique discussed in Sec.~\ref{sec:synthetic-SMEFT} and Ref.~\cite{Belvedere:2024nzh}.
+The dominant effect of these operators on the $\ttbar(2\ell)$ cross-section is linear with the Wilson coefficients~\cite{Elmer:2023wtr} so that complications from dominantly quadratic predictions that violate Wilk's theorem when computing the distribution of the profile likelihood test statistic can be neglected~\cite{Bernlochner:2022oiw}.

 The following event-level features define the observation $\bx$.
 From the reconstructed top quark momenta, we compute the invariant mass $m(\ttbar)$, the transverse momentum $p_\textrm{T}({\textrm{\ttbar}})$, the rapidity difference $\Delta\eta(\ttbar)=\eta(\textrm{t})-\eta(\overline{\textrm{t}})$ and the difference of absolute rapidities of the top and anti-top quark, $\Delta|\eta|(\ttbar)=|\eta(\textrm{t})|-|\eta(\overline{\textrm{t}})|$.
 The quantities $m(\ttbar)$ and $p_\textrm{T}({\textrm{\ttbar}})$ are sensitive to SMEFT effects with energy-growth while $\Delta|\eta|(\ttbar)$ is sensitive to the effects of the charge-asymmetry~\cite{CMS:2022ged,ATLAS:2022waa}, modified, e.g., by $C_{tj}^{(8)}$.
 Furthermore, we include the transverse momentum and the pseudo-rapidity of the top and anti-top quark.
 Because leptons are clean probes of the possible SMEFT effects, independent of the hadronic activity, we also include the invariant mass $m(\ell^+\ell^-)$, the transverse momentum $p_{\textrm{T}}(\ell^+\ell^-)$, the rapidity difference $\Delta\eta(\ell^+\ell^-)$, and the difference of absolute rapidities $\Delta|\eta|(\ell^+\ell^-)$ of the dilepton system.
 Finally, we include the absolute value of the difference of the azimuthal lepton angles $|\Delta\varphi_{\textrm{lab}}|(\ell^+\ell^-)$ and the cosine of the spatial angle between the leptons $\cos(\phi_{\textrm{lab}}(\ell^+\ell^-))$ as measured in the lab frame.
 The distributions of these observables for the SM and non-zero values for the Wilson coefficients are shown in Fig.~\ref{fig:ttbar-kinematics}.
 We find good agreement with the study in Ref.~\cite{GomezAmbrosio:2022mpm}.
 The CMS measurement of the spin-correlation in \ttbar~\cite{CMS:2019nrx} found constraining power for $C_{tG}$ in the distribution of products of angular observables of the leptons, measured in a specific reference frame spanned by the top quark momentum and the beam plane~\cite{Bernreuther:2015yna}.
 These variables characterize the spin-density matrix of the $\ttbar(2\ell)$ system, and we present a brief description and their distributions in Appendix~\ref{sec:ttbar-xi}.
 The resulting distributions for non-zero values of the Wilson coefficients are shown in Fig.~\ref{fig:ttbar-kinematics}.